-I’m Katrina (28 ) and I’ve had plot B152 at the historic site of St. Ann’s Allotments, Nottingham since September 2014.
+I’m Katrina and I’ve had my plot at the historic site of St. Ann’s Allotments, Nottingham since September 2014.
 I’m very lucky to have an allotment at this Grade II listed heritage site as it belongs to the largest and oldest allotments in Europe.

-I’ve had my allotment at St Ann’s Allotments, Nottingham for three years now and if I have a day off I’ll 100% be there in my own little world.
-My little plot is 300sqm and has an apple tree, a plum tree and lots of natural hedgerows.
+I’ve had my allotment at St Ann’s Allotments, Nottingham for six years now and if I have a day off I’ll 100% be there in my own little world.
+My little plot is 300sqm and has an apple tree and lots of natural hedgerows.
 It’s actually on a Grade II listed heritage site that thought to be the oldest and largest allotment site in Europe, with over 650 plots!
 The site has miles and miles of hedgerows, Victorian brick houses, areas for wildlife, original glass houses and community gardens that are open to the public.
-My plot actually neighbours Oliver’s Heritage Display Garden that shows the changes in british garderning throughout the centuries.

 Why do I grow My own Food?